sauparna/trecbox/README.txt

     * Must be created and populated before running trecbox.

     doc - Must contain a single directory within which the corpus is kept.
-The corpus may be a collection of files, directories or both, or even symlinks to the data located elsewhere on the file system.
+The corpus may be symlinks to the data located elsewhere on the file system.

-    query - The TREC query files are place here.
+    query - Contains the TREC query files.

-    qrel - The TREC qrel files are placed here, along with plain text files containing lists of query IDs (one per line) specifying the subset of queries are to be used in the experiment.
+    qrel - The TREC qrel files are in here, along with plain text files containing lists of query IDs (one per line) specifying the subset of queries that are to be used in the experiment.

     misc - The stop word files are placed here.

-    index, runs, evals - The output/results of the various stages of the experiment go here.
+    index, runs, evals - Have the output/results of the various stages of the experiment.

-    log - This will contain dumps of the stdout and stderr of the invoked search systems to be used for debugging purposes later.
+    log - This will contain dumps of stdout and stderr of the invoked processes.
+The log files end in .i, .r and .e; corresponding to the indexing, retrieval and evaluations stages of the pipeline.

 ----------------------------------------------------------------------